- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

-Absent from our list of the top five is the SANS GIAC Security Essentials (GSEC).
-The GSEC is still a very worthy credential, but the job board numbers for the CISA were so solid that it merited a spot in the top five.
+Absent from our list of the top five is SANS GIAC Security Essentials (GSEC).
+Although this certification is still a very worthy credential, the job board numbers for CISA were so solid that it merited a spot in the top five.
 Farther down in this guide, we offer some additional certification options because the field of information security is both wide and varied.

-Once a candidate obtains the CEH (ANSI) designation, a logical progression on the EC-Council certification ladder is the Certified Ethical Hacker (Practical) credential.
-A recent addition to the EC-Council certification portfolio, the CEH (Practical) designation targets the application of CEH skills to real-world security audit challenges and related scenarios.
+Once a candidate obtains the CEH (ANSI) designation, a logical progression on the EC-Council certification ladder is the CEH (Practical) credential.
+The CEH (Practical) designation targets the application of CEH skills to real-world security audit challenges and related scenarios.
 To obtain the credential, candidates must pass a rigorous six-hour practical examination.
-Conducted on live virtual machines, candidates are presented 20 scenarios with questions designed to validate a candidate's ability to perform tasks such as vulnerability analysis, identification of threat vectors, web app and system hacking, OS detection, network scanning, packet sniffing, steganography, virus identification and more.
-Candidates who pass both the CEH (ANSI) and CEH (Practical) exams earn the CEH (Master) designation.
+Conducted on live virtual machines, candidates are presented 20 scenarios with questions designed to validate a candidate’s ability to perform tasks such as vulnerability analysis, identification of threat vectors, web app and system hacking, OS detection, network scanning, packet sniffing, steganography and virus identification.
+Candidates who pass both the CEH (ANSI) and the CEH (Practical) exams earn the CEH (Master) designation.

 CEH facts and figures

 |Prerequisites and required courses||Training is highly recommended.
 Without formal training, candidates must have at least two years of information security-related experience and an educational background in information security, pay a nonrefundable eligibility application fee of $100 and submit an exam eligibility form before purchasing an exam voucher.|

 |Number of exams||One: 312-50 (ECC Exam)/312-50 (VUE) (125 multiple-choice questions, four hours)|